 Damages in Personal Injury Accident Cases

-Personal injury victims in South Carolina may be eligible for a wide range of areas of compensation, including compensation for economic damages such as medical bills and hospital stays, surgical costs, rehabilitation, and physical therapy.
+Personal injury victims may be eligible for a wide range of areas of compensation, including compensation for economic damages such as medical bills and hospital stays, surgical costs, rehabilitation, and physical therapy.
 This can also cover the cost of renovating a home or vehicle for someone with new disabilities resulting from the personal injury accident.
 A person may also be eligible for compensation of lost wages due to missed work or the inability to return to work in the same capacity as before the accident.

 Can an Injured Person Get Compensation for Non-Economic Damages?